Panama–United States relations: Donald Trump's 2nd Presidency (2025-present)

+Diplomatic relations between Panama and the U.S.

 The U.S. Embassy in Panama is in Panama City, Panama.
 In 1938, the site in Avenida Balboa was leased from the Government of Panama for 99 years.
 The chancery building was constructed under the supervision of the Foreign Buildings Office of the Department of State in 1941.
 The total cost of the land and construction was $366,719.
 The first diplomatic mission of the United States of America in the Republic of Panama was established in 1904, the year after Panama achieved independence from Colombia on November 3, 1903.
 The first American Minister was William L. Buchanan of Covington, Ohio.
 For many years, The American Legation was for many years located at the corner of Central Avenue and Fourth Street.
 It was raised to Diplomatic mission status in 1939 and moved to its current location on April 2, 1942.
 The United States first established a consular office in Panama in 1823 when Panama was a department of Colombia.
 It became a Consulate General on September 3, 1884 and was combined with the Embassy on April 6, 1942.
 Earliest available records of the Consulate date from 1910 when the consulate was located in the Diario de Panama Building near the Presidential Palace.
 It was then moved to the Marina Building across from the Presidential Palace.
 It subsequently moved to several other buildings in Panama City, before coming to its current location in Building 783, Clayton.
 There is also a virtual post in Colon.